-The Optical Society recognizes and celebrates the field's technical, research, engineering, education, business, leadership and service accomplishments.
+We recognize and celebrate the field's technical, research, engineering, education, business, leadership and service accomplishments.
 Our awards program spans all areas of optics and photonics, as well as contributions made to the community.

 Use the guide below to help determine the most appropriate recognition.
-Note – while award recipients are not required to be OSA members, in most cases nominators must be OSA members (not applicable to co-sponsored awards).
+Note – while award recipients are not required to be members, in most cases nominators must be members (not applicable to co-sponsored awards).

 Esther Hoffman Beller Medal - recognizes outstanding contributions to education in optical science and engineering.

 The Joseph W. Goodman Book Writing Award- recognizes authorship of an outstanding book in the field of optics and photonics, published in the last six years, that has contributed significantly to research, teaching, or the optics and photonics industry (co-sponsored with SPIE and presented in even-numbered years only).